firacil/printf/README.md

 - - -

 ## Known Bugs
-The following tasks did not pass all checks: tasks 9 to 12 and 15.
+The following tasks did not pass all checks.

 ### Collaborate